Decriminalised Sex Work Countries Information

 Auckland, Wellington, Christchurch

-🛂 Immigration Status:
+🛂 Immigration Requirements

 ✅ A visa that lets you work in any job to do sex work legally.